rancher/rancher-docs/versioned_docs/version-2.9/how-to-guides/new-user-guides/kubernetes-clusters-in-rancher-setup/use-windows-clusters/use-windows-clusters.md

   <link rel="canonical" href="https://ranchermanager.docs.rancher.com/how-to-guides/new-user-guides/kubernetes-clusters-in-rancher-setup/use-windows-clusters"/>
 </head>

-When provisioning a [custom cluster](../../../../reference-guides/cluster-configuration/rancher-server-configuration/use-existing-nodes/use-existing-nodes.md) using Rancher, Rancher uses RKE (the Rancher Kubernetes Engine) to install Kubernetes on your existing nodes.
+When provisioning a [custom cluster](../../../../reference-guides/cluster-configuration/rancher-server-configuration/use-existing-nodes/use-existing-nodes.md) Rancher uses RKE2 to install Kubernetes on your existing nodes.

 In a Windows cluster provisioned with Rancher, the cluster must contain both Linux and Windows nodes.
 The Kubernetes controlplane can only run on Linux nodes, and the Windows nodes can only have the worker role.
 Windows nodes can only be used for deploying workloads.

-Some other requirements for Windows clusters include:

-- You can only add Windows nodes to a cluster if Windows support is enabled when the cluster is created.
-Windows support cannot be enabled for existing clusters.
-- Kubernetes 1.15+ is required.
-- The Flannel network provider must be used.
-- Windows nodes must have 50 GB of disk space.

-For the full list of requirements, see [this section.](#requirements-for-windows-clusters)

 For a summary of Kubernetes features supported in Windows, see the Kubernetes documentation on [supported functionality and limitations for using Kubernetes with Windows](https://kubernetes.io/docs/setup/production-environment/windows/intro-windows-in-kubernetes/#supported-functionality-and-limitations) or the [guide for scheduling Windows containers in Kubernetes](https://kubernetes.io/docs/setup/production-environment/windows/user-guide-windows-containers/).

-### RKE2 Windows
+### RKE2 Features for Windows Clusters

-The RKE2 provisioning feature also includes installing RKE2 on Windows clusters.
-Windows features for RKE2 include:
+Listed below are the primary RKE2 features for Windows cluster provisioning:

 - Windows Containers with RKE2 powered by containerd
 - Added provisioning of Windows RKE2 custom clusters directly from the Rancher UI
 - Calico CNI for Windows RKE2 custom clusters
 - SAC releases of Windows Server (2004 and 20H2) are included in the technical preview

-Windows Support for RKE2 Custom Clusters requires choosing Calico as the CNI.

 :::note